-This includes a safe way to share their customer identifying data with third parties that wish to market and price potential services to those customers.
+This includes a safe way to share customer-identifying data with third parties that wish to market and price potential services to those customers.
 This should be achieved in a process that is as seamless and easy as possible, while still protecting customers.
 Many jurisdictions use Green Button Connect My Data.
 Some are also looking to include other standards, such as OpenID used by banks.
-Data privacy and security best practices do not require a utility to prohibit or needlessly complicate a customer sharing their data, regardless of ownership.
+Data privacy and security best practices must balance the utilities' requirements for confidentiality and security with the customers' desire for accessibility and transparency.

 There also seems to be value in making aggregated and anonymous data available, perhaps with a small processing fee, to researchers and other interested parties.
 This allows independent analysis of the impacts of various products on bills or for the identification of savings opportunities for certain load types.
-The data is usually anonymized by stripping out any customer identifying information and aggregating usage by area so that any one customer's usage cannot be disaggregated.
-In any event, no customer-specific information should be shared without the customer's explicit written consent.
+The data is usually made anonymous by stripping out any customer-identifying information and aggregating usage by area so that any one customer's usage cannot be disaggregated.
+In any event, no customer-specific information should be shared without the customer's explicit consent.

-Commissions have difficult changes ahead but forethought, empirical analysis, and enough time for an orderly transition will greatly help with these challenges.
+Commissions have difficult changes ahead but forethought, empirical analysis and enough time for an orderly transition will greatly help with these challenges.